fmormah/PaintYourPixture/readme.md

 - `slick-carousel` - To help achieve the caoursels

+### Note

+- I had considered using `redux` to achieve certain features, however, given what was asked and going over `redux` implementation reccomendations, it seemed like over-kill and did not want to overly complicate the solution.

 ### Extras

 - I've implemented 3 extra pages.
 One to display all articles in a grid layout, another only liked articles in a grid layout and a final faux 404 page